Program Contact: Loren Imes

 Wander the pathways and you will discover “islands” of plantings.
 Small gardens like these islands allow you to try a variety of plant combinations, or to feature a favorite bloom.

-In the middle of the garden is a child-resistant waterfall providing the sound of a waterfall without the danger of a pond.
-Across from the pond are some unusual trees: a Smoke Tree, a Peanut Butter Tree, and a Strawberry Tree (the last two trees were chosen for their name interest for children).
+In the middle of the garden is a child-safe waterfall providing the sound of a waterfall without the danger of a pond.
+Across from the pond are some unusual trees: a Smoke Tree, a Peanut Butter Tree, and a Strawberry Tree.
+The latter two trees were chosen for their name interest for children.

 Garden Tips

-During design, outline planting beds with a hose or rope to use as a digging guide.
+During design, outline planting beds with a hose or rope to provide a digging guide.

 Use drain rocks under the eaves of a building to prevent backsplash.